Larsvanderlaan/causalGLM-depreciated-/README.md

 ## Semiparametric generalized linear models for causal inference using targeted machine-learning

 Remarkably, it is possible to get robust and efficient inference for causal quantities using machine-learning.
-In the search for causal answers, assuming parametric models can be dangerous.
-With even a little bit of confounding they can give remarkably incorrect answers.
+Specially in the search for answers to causal questions, assuming parametric models can be dangerous.
+With even a seemingly small amount of confounding and misspecificaton, they can give remarkably biased answers.
 Rather than assuming a fully parametric model, instead assume a parametric model for only the feature of the data-generating distribution that you care about.
 That is, assume a semiparametric model!
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
 Why worry about things that don't matter for your question (and can only hurt you)?
 It is not worth the risk of being wrong.

 In this package, we utilize targeted machine-learning (TMLE) to generalize the parametric generalized linear models commonly used for treatment effect estimation (e.g. the R package glm) to the world of semi and nonparametric models.
 There is virtually no loss in precision/p-values/confidence-interval-widths with these methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
-These methods even work well with small sample sizes (robust inference even when sample sizes are as small as 50-150).
+These methods even work well with small sample sizes (simulations show robust inference is possible even when sample sizes are as small as 50-150).
 We employ auto-machine-learning that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in all types of settings.

 So far, this package supports: